anharrington/handsonpython/rstP/dictionaries.rst

-Write a tiny Python program ``numDict.py`` that makes a dictionary whose keys are the words 'one', 'two', 'three', and 'four', and whose corresponding values are the numerical equivalents, 1, 2, 3, and 4 (ints, not strings).
+Write a tiny Python program ``numDict.py`` that makes a dictionary whose keys are the words 'one', 'two', 'three', and 'four', and whose corresponding values are the numerical equivalents, 1, 2, 3, and 4 (of type int, not strings).
 Include code to test the resulting dictionary by referencing several of the definitions and printing the results.

+(This dictionary
+illustrates simply that the values in a Python dictionary are not required to be strings.)

 .. index:: dictionary; format string format string; **dictionary